AndersDeath/diary2/000-current.md

 # 11 October - Tuesday - Sharm El-Sheikh - 11 day of immigration

 Today I finally recorded pppodcast.
 I also coded a bit.
 It will get a patent for this word "coded".
 Tomorrow is the latest day here.
 I don't want to repeat this experience really.
 It's full of shit thing honestly.
 I also has written down a scheme about temporary residency in Armenia.
+Also I think a lot about visa to Portugal and getting new residency there.